groonga/groonga/doc/source/contribution/documentation/introduction.md

 % cmake --build ../groonga.doc
 ```

-For example, if you have added translations about the {doc}`introduction` page and then execute the command above, your translations will be reflected to `/doc/ja/LC_MESSAGES/contribution/documentation/introduction.po` file.
+For example, if you have added Japanese translations about the {doc}`introduction` page and then execute the command above, your translations will be reflected to `/doc/locale/ja/LC_MESSAGES/contribution/documentation/introduction.po` file.

 ## Update